Links

 Followed by the email address you want to link which will look something like mailto:theduck@uoregon.edu.

-- Place your cursor where you want to set your anchor.
+• Place your cursor where you want to set your bookmark.

-Scroll up to where you will place a link to your anchor (usually at the top of your body content).
+• To link to the bookmark you have just created, go to the location where you will place a link to your bookmark (often at the top of the page).

-Highlight the link text and click on the link button (can be either one or two chain links).
+• Highlight the link text and click on the link button.

-- Type the # sign and then paste the anchor link name you copied (like #the-uo-duck) in the step above and click the Save button.
+• Type the # sign and then add the bookmark ID (like #the-uo-duck) and click the Save button.

 Note: There is currently a bug in some Drupal versions where the CKEditor automatically adds a "-link" to the end of some anchor link names.
 If your new anchor link is not working, double check in the source code view what the link name actually is to make sure your anchor link did not get the "-link" added to it by the editor.

-- Go to the page where your link will be coming from and click your cursor on the text that will be the link.
+• Go to the page where your link will be coming from and highlight the text where you will place the link.

 Back to Top Links